JemRF/RF-Documentation/pages/mydoc/wifi_iot.md

 - Built in error log allows you to review and resolve issues.
 The error log is stored in the device’s memory and can be viewed through the sensor web app
 - Fully programmable using the Arduino or LUA development environments
 - DS18B20 temperature sensor is used to detect the temperature Measures temperatures from -55°C to +125°C. Fahrenheit equivalent is -67°F to +257°F, ±0.5°C accuracy from -10°C to +85°C
+* * Note: The operating temperature for the WiFi Temperature sensor is -30F to +125.6F, -34C to 52C
 - Although the sensor is highly accurate (±0.5°C accuracy) you can calibrate the temperature reading using a configuration in the WIFI sensor app
 - The device supports dual WIFI mode allowing it to be WIFI access point and a WIFI client at the same time.
 A WIFI access point advertises itself through an SSID and can be connected to via any device or computer that has WIFI.
 - Control up to 8 relay switches either from the device's dashboard, vial URL or via PrivateEyePi rules